Back to resources

 How long does entitlement take in the Upstate?

-Simple projects may move in a few months; larger subdivisions or rezonings often require six to twelve months or more depending on jurisdiction, utilities, and public process.
+Illustrative ranges only: simpler tracks may move in several months on favorable sites; larger subdivisions or rezonings often require 12–30+ months or longer depending on jurisdiction, utilities, and public process.

 Can entitlement and horizontal development overlap?